destrofer/xmemcached/README.md

 	#    bind_addr = localhost 192.168.1.1
 	#    bind_addr = localhost:11211; 192.168.1.1:11211
 	bind_addr = localhost; 192.168.1.90

-	# Comma or whitespace separated list of allowed client ip addresses
+	# Comma or whitespace separated list of allowed client ip addresses.
 	allowed_addr = localhost; 192.168.1.14; 192.168.1.90

 	# Ip and port of next server in the loop chain of xmemcached servers.
-	# Uncomment next_server_addr ONLY when there is more than one xmemcached server!
+	# Uncomment next_server_addr ONLY when there is more than one xmemcached
+	# server!
 	# For normal functionality all servers must be linked in a chain loop.
 	# It means that next_server_addr setting in the last server must be ip and port
 	# of the first server.
 	# This is needed for "flush_all" and "delete" commands to execute on all
 	# xmemcached servers.
 	#next_server_addr = 127.0.0.1:11212

+	# Maximum amount of the data that may be stored in the memory.
+This maximum
+	# is applied for data only.
+Together with indexing overhead service may use
+	# more memory than limited by max_storage.
+Limit may be specified as a plain
+	# number of bytes or using number with "K", "M" or "G" suffix.
+Default is 16M.
 	max_storage = 16M

-	log=/var/log/xmemcached.log
+	# Path to a log file or just "syslog" (which is default) in case when you
+	# want to log to syslog facility.
+	#log = /var/log/xmemcached.log
+	log = syslog

+	# A single character that will be used to identify tag names within keys.
+	# by default it is ":".
+	tag_character = :

 Currently service loads the config file only from `C:\xmemcached.conf` in windows or `/etc/xmemcached/xmemcached.conf` in linux.